 Laboratory Guidance for MEDIUM Workplace Community Levels

 When the CDC community levels are at medium, laboratory personnel should review the COVID-19 Safety Plan to see what changes need to be made.
-These changes include the implementation of physical distancing and COVID-19 testing for unvaccinated workers.
+These changes include the recommendation of implementation of physical distancing.
 Labs should also follow the guidance in the 'Laboratory Guidance for LOW Workplace Community Levels' above.
 Specific additional requirements and recommendations are:

 - Implementing worksite density limitations is optional.
 Workspace flexibilities should be considered.